 Applying to the MSW Program

-International students are not eligible to apply to the Virtual Academic Center, our web-based MSW@USC program.
+International students are not eligible to apply to the Virtual Academic Center, our web-based Online MSW program.
 You must attend our campus-based program.
 In order to access international student resources and American Language Institute classes (if applicable).

 The USC Suzanne Dworak-Peck School of Social Work has two application deadlines, but we require international students to apply by the earlier deadline in order to allow enough time for processing additional paperwork.